mskian/hello-world/README.md

 > Built Using **Gridsome** - Static Site Generator for Vue.js

-I just made some Modifications and Include EXtra Features like
+I just made some Modifications and Include Extra Features like

 - PWA - Service Worker
 - Social Meta tags